deng-jing-yuan/deng-jing-yuan.github.io/_pages/about.md

 I'm a doctoral student in economics at Oxford, working on development economics and political economy.
 I'm interested in how institutions and the state shape economic growth and development.

+My name is pronounced 'Ching Yuan', as it would be written under the Wade-Giles Latinization of Chinese.